NazmusSayad/chat-room-22/README.md

 ### Menu

-- Allow user to clear localstorage theme settings using the button "Use System Theme" from the menu
+- Clicking on "Use System Theme" should remove the "theme" attribute from html and clear local storage theme settings.
-- Use javascript to open and close the menu
+- Use javascript to open and close the menu.
+- Add animations if you want to.

 ### others